 Complex rules should be avoided.
 Rules should be drawn up in language that consumers can easily understand.
 The chances of winning prizes should not be overstated.

-Where consumers are encouraged to interact with content by clicking on a link, or using a similar mechanism, like voice or movement activation, it should be made clear beforehand what the outcome will be, e.g. by specifying the form and nature of the offer.
-Deceptive practices like “click to reveal code” when an offer is presented instead, should not be used.
+Where consumers are prompted to engage with content by clicking on a link, or using a similar mechanism, like voice or movement activation, it should be made clear beforehand what the outcome will be, e.g. by specifying the form and nature of the offer.
+Deceptive practices like “click to reveal code” only to present an offer should not be used.

 Information requirements

-Sales promotions should be presented in such a way as to ensure that consumers

-are made aware, before making a purchase, of conditions likely to affect their decision to purchase;

-can easily save a copy of the essential information, in particular when accepting the offer.
+Sales promotions should be presented so that consumers are informed beforehand of any conditions likely to influence their decision to purchase.
+Consumers should be able to easily access the terms and other essential information, in particular when accepting the offer.

-Information should include, where relevant:
+Information should include, where relevant and having regard to the medium used:

-clear instructions on the method of obtaining or participating in the promotional offer, e.g. conditions for obtaining promotional items, including any liability for costs, or taking part in prize promotions
+Detailed and clear instructions on how to obtain or participate the promotional offer, including the conditions for receiving promotional items, liability for associated costs, or taking part in prize promotions

-main characteristics of the promotional items offered
+The main characteristics of the promotional items being offered

-any time limit on taking advantage of the promotional offer
+Any time limit on taking advantage of the promotional offer

-any restrictions on participation (e.g. geographical, employment in a particular company, sector or activity or age-related), availability of promotional items, or any other limitations on stocks.
-In the case of limited availability, e.g. due to unexpectedly high demand or any other exceptional circumstance, consumers should be properly informed and made aware of any arrangements for substituting alternative items or refunding money
+Any restrictions on participation (e.g. geographical, employment in a particular company, sector or activity or age-related), availability of promotional items, or stock limitations .
+In the case of limited availability, e.g. due to unexpectedly high demand or any other exceptional circumstance, the consumer should be informed about alternative arrangements or refunding policies.

-the value of any voucher, coupon, reduction code or stamp offered where a monetary alternative is available
+The value of any offered financial substitutes like vouchers, coupons, discount codes or stamps offered where a monetary alternative is available.

-any requirements re automatic renewals or subscriptions
+Any requirements such as automatic renewals or subscriptions

-any use of data and privacy involved
+Any use of data and privacy clauses.

-any expenditure involved, including costs of shipping and handling and terms of payment
+Any costs e involved, including shipping and handling fees taxes, tariffs or duties and payment terms

-the full name and address of the promoter and an address to which complaints can be directed (if different from the address of the promoter)

-Promotions claiming to support a charitable cause should not exaggerate the contribution derived from the campaign; before purchasing the promoted product consumers should be informed of how much of the price will be set aside for the cause or the total that will be donated to the cause.
+The promotor’s full name and address along with an address for asking questions or lodging complaints if differentPromotions claiming to support a charitable cause should not exaggerate the contribution derived from the campaign.
+Consumers should be informed, before purchasing the promoted product, how much of the price will be allocated for the cause or the total donation amount.

-Free entry claims should not be used unless the route available to the consumer is charged at a maximum of the standard rate , i.e. the consumer will not pay any costs of communication over that rate.
+Free entry claims should be used only if the consumer’s path to access is charged at a standard rate, meaning the consumer will not incur any communication cost beyond the maximum of that rate.
+If a premium rate is applied, this should be clearly disclosed.

 Information in prize promotions